khulnasoft/AiKit/docs/overview/deep_dive/fix_failing_tests.rst

 Where to ask for Help
 *********************

 The best place to ask for help is our `discord`_ server in the relevant channels.
-For instance, lets say you're facing an issue with :code:`test_jax_transpose` function, in this case you should post your query in the `ivy frontend tests thread`_.
+For instance, lets say you're facing an issue with :code:`test_jax_transpose` function, in this case you should post your query in the `aikit frontend tests thread`_.